Nili Cohen: Biography

 Nili Cohen was born in Kfar Saba, 1947.
 She grew up and was educated in Tel Aviv and graduated from Ironi Dalet High School.
 Her father was a teacher in that city.
-Cohen's grandmother, Batsheva (Bertha) Friedberg Grabelsky, lived in Manhattan, and married a Belarus immigrant, Boris Grabelsky.
+Cohen's grandmother, Batsheva (Bertha) Friedberg Grabelsky, lived in Manhattan, and married a Ukraine immigrant, Boris Grabelsky.
 Bertha was an editor, translator, Hebraist, and Zionist, who, in the 1920s, published Eden, a newspaper for Jewish teenagers.

 An alumnus of Tel Aviv University (TAU), where Cohen received her LL.B., LL.M., and Ph.D. degrees, she was the co-founding editor of the TAU Law Review.
 In 1998, Cohen received an Honorary Degree from the University of Buenos Aires.

-She serves as the Benno Gitter Chair in Comparative Contract Law and is the director of the Beverly and Raymond Sackler Fund for Human Rights in Private Law.
+She serves as the Benno Gitter Chair in Comparative Contract Law.
 From 1994 to 1997, she was the Vice-Rector (1994–1997) of TAU, and served as the Rector from 1997 till 2001.
 She is the Professor emeritus of TAU's Buchmann Faculty of Law.
 Cohen became a member of the Israel Academy of Sciences in 2004, and was elected its president in 2015.

 She was a candidate for Supreme Court of Israel, but her appointment was blocked in a process that garnered political attention.

 Cohen is a widow; her husband, Amiram Cohen, had been a lawyer.
 They have two daughters and one son.